rootik/RCTransmitter-USBGamepad/README.md

  Tested with FlySky(Turnigy) FS-i6 transmitter and aerofly RC 7 simulator.
  FlySky FS-i6 flashed with 10 channels firmware.
 On the trainer port it transmits only 6 channels.
  Note: turn on Trainer mode in the RC.
+ You can remap AUX1 and AUX2 dials to switches in RC configuration.

 #Sample screens:
  Adding controller